 Widely recognized in Europe for his peaceful French forest scenes, Munger also painted throughout America—but with far less renown.

-In August 2017, the MHS received an unexpected gift from Michael Schroeder, noted Munger expert and author of Gilbert Munger: Quest for Distinction.
+In August 2017, the MHS received an unexpected gift from Michael Schroeder, noted Munger expert and author of the website The Art of Gilbert Munger.

 The untitled oil painting on a wood panel has been gessoed, as is typical.
 (Gesso is a mixture of plaster of Paris and glue, applied to prepare a surface for painting.)
 It is a very typical Munger scene of tall trees near still water.
 It is assumed that the scene is one of the many scenes that Munger painted in France in the late 1880s in or near Barbizon or in the nearby forest of Fontainebleau.